ros2/ros2_documentation/source/Tutorials/Configuring-ROS2-Environment.rst

 Next steps
 ----------

-Now that you have a working ROS 2 installation and you know how to source its setup files, you can start learning the ins and outs of ROS 2 with the :ref:`turtlesim tool <Turtlesim>`.
+Now that you have a working ROS 2 installation and you know how to source its setup files, you can start learning the ins and outs of ROS 2 with the :doc:`turtlesim tool <./Turtlesim/Introducing-Turtlesim>`.